 Recording and Mixing Studio.

 25 square meter live room equipped with two drum kits, guitar and bass amps.
-10 square meter control room with 24 track digital mixer and pro monitoring.
+10 square meter, acoustically treated control room with Pro Tools, Control Surface and near-field monitoring.
 We provide the following services: Live multitrack of bands, Album Production, Digital Mixing and Editing.
 If you need us to create arrangements for some parts of your music or need assist with the mixing of a project.

 Q: What's your strongest skill?